Feet in Down Syndrome

 - Shoe irritation (generally from footwear with insufficient width)

-The importance of comprehensive podiatric evaluation in patients with Down syndrome for the early diagnosis and treatment of minor orthopaedic problems is crucial.
+The importance of comprehensive podiatric evaluation in patients with Down syndrome for the early diagnosis and care management of minor orthopaedic problems is crucial.

 1. Foot Orthotics